AmericanCouncils/fiendish-bundle/README.md

 ## Debugging

-Supervisor will keep track of everything printed out by your daemons, so your best bet for figuring out problems with your daemons is to use the Supervisor console:
+Supervisor will keep track of everything printed out by your daemons and all activity related to them starting and stopping.
+Yur best bet for figuring out any problems with your daemons is to use the Supervisor console:

     $ sudo supervisorctl
     > status
     foobar_master              RUNNING    pid 8263, uptime 1:35:03
     foobar:useless_thing.37    FATAL
-    > tail foobar:useless_thing.37
+    > tail -f foobar:useless_thing.37
     FOO fries and a shake!
     BAR fries and a shake!
     FOO fries and a shake!
     BAR fries and a shake!
     ...
 (All print output and PHP error output ends up here) ...

+(The number 37 in the process name above refers to the Process row with id 37.)

+## API Docs

+Coming to a theater near you, pretty soon.